PTheyssen/blog/posts/2023-12-22-phone-prices.markdown

 </table>

-## Use Pyautogui for whats app
-Ugly solution (though fascinating) sending whats app message to myself, by opening new tab in browser.
+## Price Alarms

-## Using telegram bot (seems pretty easy to setup)
+### Using a telegram bot
 I personally do not use telegram, but using bots for automated notifications seems like a really nice use case for it.

 Started writing a telegram bot which notifies about prices below threshold.

 ```python
 import os